Artillery game: Graphical versions

 Video game console variants of the artillery game soon emerged after the first graphical home computer versions.
-A two-player game called Smithereens! was released in 1982 for the Magnavox Odyssey² console in which two catapults, each behind a castle fortress wall, launched rocks at each other.
+A two-player game called Smithereens! was released in 1982 for the Magnavox Odyssey2 console in which two catapults, each behind a castle fortress wall, launched rocks at each other.
 Although not turn-based, the game made use of the console's speech synthesis to emit sarcastic insults when one player fired at the other.
-The first widespread artillery-based video game was Artillery Duel.
-Artillery Duel was originally written for the Bally Astrocade by Perkins Engineering and published by Bally in 1982.
-It was later released in 1983 for the Atari 2600 and ColecoVision video game consoles as well as the Commodore 64 and VIC-20 home computer platforms.
-The game featured more elaborate background and terrain graphics as well as a simple graphical readout of wind speed and amount of munitions.
+Artillery Duel was written for the Bally Astrocade by Perkins Engineering and published by Bally in 1982.
+It was later released in 1983 for the Atari 2600, ColecoVision, Commodore 64 and VIC-20.
+The game has more elaborate background and terrain graphics as well as a simple graphical readout of wind speed and amount of munitions.

-Around 1984, a game called Siege also appeared by publisher Melbourne House, this was released on many old computer systems such as the Commodore 16 (the game was bundled with C16's on a compilation tape along with Zapp, Hangman and many other games), VIC-20 and several other comparable machines of that era, some variants for some reason were misspelled as "Seige" instead of Siege.
+Circa 1984, a game called Siege also appeared by publisher Melbourne House, this was released for the VIC-20, Commodore 16 and other home computers.
+Tte game was bundled with C16's on a compilation tape along with Zapp, Hangman and many other games).
+Some variants were misspelled as "Seige" instead of Siege.